Dorkside/Dorkside/README.md

 Sailing :sailboat:, Green-coding :seedling:, Sciences :earth_africa:

 ## Education
+### __Software Engineering__
+#### Masters degree

 `In progress`
-__Software Engineer__

 Architecture and integration of systems and software
 _CNAM_

+### __Computer Science__
+#### Associates degree

 `2015`

-__High School diploma in computer science__
-Option SLAM (Software and Business Applications Solutions)
+Software and Business Applications Solutions
 _Lycée la Martinière-Duchère, Lyon_

-## Experiences
+## Work experience
+### __Tech lead__
+#### AXA

 `July 2021 - Today`
-__Tech lead__, AXA

-_Following a successful collaboration as an external, my skills have been internalized in order to evolve a part of the software ecosystem of the project._

-• Management of the industrialization of a PoC within a project.
-Architecture, team coordination, communication with clients and project documentation.
-This transformation includes the setting up of a CI/CD, the setting up of a continuous deployment, the setting up of a monitoring and the modification of the code to switch from a heavy client to a light client.
-- Agile methodologies: Scrum, Kanban and Lean
+_I joined the team as a Tech Lead after a successful shift as an external collaborator.
+As a technical strategist, I oversee the development and implementation of complex software solutions, manage a team of developers, and provide mentorship to ensure timely and high-quality project delivery._

+• Managed industrialization of a proof-of-concept (PoC) project, including team coordination, architecture design, and client communication.
+• Implemented CI/CD process and continuous deployment system to ensure quality and stability of the system.
+• Redesigned architecture and updated documentation to switch from heavy to light client code.
+• Successfully deployed the industrialized PoC, meeting project stakeholder requirements and contributing to project success.

+- Scrum,&nbsp;Kanban&nbsp;and&nbsp;Lean
 - OpenShift
 - Docker
 - Codebuild
-- Technical documentation
+- Technical&nbsp;documentation

+### __Senior software developer__
+#### AXA

 `July 2019 - June 2021`
-__Senior software developer__, AXA

-_First job in a large group, this experience allowed me to put my skills in perspective.
-Meeting talented developers, and other roles more oriented towards management and insurance, broadened my vision of the professional world._
-_Introduction to the concept of LegalTech and AXA's progress in this area._
+_As a developer in my first role at AXA, I gained valuable experience collaborating with talented professionals in various roles, including management and insurance.
+This experience provided me with a deeper understanding of the diverse aspects of the professional world and how my skills fit within a corporate setting._

+_During my time at AXA, I was exposed to the emerging field of LegalTech and witnessed firsthand the company's advancements in this area.
+This experience allowed me to gain a deeper understanding of the intersection between the legal and technological fields and the potential impact it could have on the industry._

+##### PoC development

-• Development of a PoC to put into practice the business logic proposed by the project with customers.
-Code optimization for network and reliability constraints.
+• Developed a PoC for a project, successfully demonstrating the business logic proposed by the project to customers
+• Designed and implemented the business logic in code, optimized for network and reliability constraints
+• Conducted research and analysis to identify the optimal approach for designing and implementing the business logic
+• Optimized the code for network and reliability constraints by conducting performance testing and implementing error handling mechanisms
+• Collaborated with the project team to ensure that the PoC was functional and met the requirements of the project stakeholders
 - Vue.js
+- AWS&nbsp;S3
-- AWS S3 & Cloudfront
+- Cloudfront

-• Integration into the team and development of skills on the technology stack used by the project.
-Need to convert my Angular knowledge into a Vue.js stack.
-Analysis of the team dynamics and business demand in order to make my expertise available.
+##### Technology Stack Adaptation and Mastery

+• Successfully adapted Angular knowledge to Vue.js technology stack as a member of a new team
+• Actively pursued opportunities to learn and collaborated with colleagues to understand best practices
+• Became proficient in Vue.js, a valuable go-to reference for the team, and contributed effectively to the project's success
+• Expanded skillset and demonstrated the value of investing in personal and professional development.
 - Vue.js
 - NodeJS
-- OVH
 - Javascript

+### __Technical lead__
+#### SPARTE

 `2016 - June 2019`
-__Technical lead__, SPARTE

-_First employee of this company, I participated in the design and development of numerous pilot projects intended to promote a collaborative vision of civil engineering augmented by the use of cutting-edge technologies.
-My missions led me to collect our clients' needs and collaborate with groups such as Bouygues, Vinci, Assystem, Enedis, Clemessy..._
+_As the first employee of a budding software company, I designed and developed pilot projects using innovative technologies to promote a collaborative approach to the industry.
+I collaborated with major industry players, including Bouygues, Vinci, and Assystem, and gathered client requirements to successfully demonstrate the benefits of collaboration and innovation._

-• Coordination of a multidisciplinary team composed of developers, technical drafters and 3D modellers to offer our customers a collaborative platform for managing data around the BIM model.
+• Led a multidisciplinary team in developing and delivering a collaborative platform for managing BIM model data to customers
-Development of skills on DevOps topics, including the administration of an OpenShift platform for deploying the application with our customers.
+• Coordinated the team to ensure seamless delivery and developed expertise in DevOps, including OpenShift platform administration
+• Effectively communicated with team members to ensure coordination and developed the platform using Angular
+• Successfully delivered the collaborative platform to customers

-- Team management
+- Team&nbsp;management
 - Angular
 - NodeJS
 - GraphQL